bpuig/laravel-subby/docs/dev/models/plan-subscription-schedule-model.md

 ## What it does

-- Plan Subscription is scheduled to change to another plan at a certain date in the future.
+- Plan Subscription is scheduled to change to another plan or plan combination at a certain date in the future.
     * In this schedule you specify date and which service will be executed before the change.
     * You can also set a timeout and tries for the job.
 - A job is added in your app schedule